sohailakhtr/Bookify-Store-APP/README.md

-# Book Store App
+# Bookify Store App

-Welcome to the Book Store App!
+Welcome to the Bookify Store App!
 This application is designed to provide a seamless experience for browsing, managing, and purchasing books.
 Built using modern web technologies, it features a clean user interface and efficient backend.

 ## Features